Latest Practice Policy

 Contacting NHS 111

 You do not need to contact NHS 111 to tell them you are staying at home.
-Testing for coronavirus is not needed if you're staying at home.
-However, use the NHS 111 online coronavirus service if:
+Testing for coronavirus can be requested if you have the symptoms.
+You may use the NHS 111 online coronavirus service if:

 - you feel you cannot cope with your symptoms at home

 - your symptoms do not get better after 7 days